 A resident of Concord, New Hampshire, Sackman earned his JD from University of Virginia School of Law and his BA from Tulane University.
 Prior to joining Bernstein Shur, he clerked for Judge Thomas M. Golden of the U.S. District Court for the Eastern District of Pennsylvania.

-A resident of Portland, Maine, Saucier earned his JD from the University of Maine School of Law, cum laude, where he was editor in chief of Maine Law Review and his BA from Vassar College.
+A resident of Portland, ME, Saucier earned his JD from the University of Maine School of Law, cum laude, where he was editor in chief of ME Law Review and his BA from Vassar College.
 Prior to joining Bernstein Shur, he worked as an urban/land use planner, served as a senior policy and legal advisor to Governor John E. Baldacci and clerked for Hon.
-John A. Woodcock, Jr., U.S. District Court for the District of Maine.
+John A. Woodcock, Jr., U.S. District Court for the District of ME.